Ellen Baxter, Founder and Executive Director

 Susan R. Delvalle, Executive Director, Sugar Hill Children’s Museum of Art & Storytelling

-Susan Delvalle joined Broadway Housing Communities in January 2013 to lead the Sugar Hill Children’s Museum of Art & Storytelling, a new initiative scheduled to open to the public in 2014.
+Susan Delvalle joined Broadway Housing Communities in January 2013 to lead the Sugar Hill Children’s Museum of Art & Storytelling, a new initiative scheduled to open to the public in Fall 2014.
 Previously, Suzy served as Director of External Affairs at El Museo del Barrio in New York where she secured the museum’s first major city, state and federal funding including over $33 million in capital support and a three-year $2 million capacity-building grant.
 Before joining El Museo, Suzy worked for American Composers Orchestra following a career in consumer banking and advertising.
 Suzy also serves as Adjunct Faculty at NYU’s School of Continuing and Professional Studies and as a Guest Lecturer in the Arts Management program at The New School University.
 Susan serves on the Metropolitan Museum of Arts’ Advisory Board of the Multicultural Audience Development Initiative as well as on other boards.
 She holds an undergraduate degree from Bentley University and a master’s degree from New School University’s Robert J. Milano Graduate School of Management and Urban Policy.

 Abraham Francis-Fallon, Director of Information and Communication Systems